-The shoal margin collapses do not dynamicise the model as we hypothesized, but do affect the estuary channel-shoal interaction.
-The most interesting effect is observed near junctions (sills, Figures 7-8), corresponding to the overlapping sediment circulation cells [Wang et al., 1995].
-Here, there is less gross sediment transport but the channels shift more often than other parts of the Western Scheldt [Van Dijk et al., 2018a].
-This is observed from the DEM of differences for the last decades [Grasmeijer et al., 2013].
-Analysis of the development of channel-shoals in the Western Scheldt shows a more dynamic system for the period 1860-1955 [Dam, 2017].
+The shoal margin collapses do not dynamicize the model as we hypothesized but do affect the estuary channel-shoal interaction.
+The most interesting effect is observed near junctions (sills; Figures 7 and 8), corresponding to the overlapping sediment circulation cells (Wang et al., 1995).
+Here there is less gross sediment transport, but the channels shift more often than other parts of the Western Scheldt (Van Dijk, Mastbergen, et al., 2018).
+This is observed from the DEM of differences for the last decades (Grasmeijer et al., 2013).
+Analysis of the development of channel-shoals in the Western Scheldt shows a more dynamic system for the period 1860-1955 (Dam, 2017).
 These field observations suggest that dynamics of the shoals have decreased in the last decades and that perturbations, such as shoal margin collapses, are efficiently removed in the main and secondary channels and therefore only affect the development at the shallower sills and channel junctions.
 The role of the junction is significant as this leads to excitation of the disturbance.
-Disturbances at the junction change the flow direction towards the successive shoal, like the successive bifurcation in a braided river [Schuurman et al., 2016a], but also the flow direction towards the shoal itself as the tidally-averaged flow circulates, i.e., forming a macro cell, around the shoal (Figure 1b).
+Disturbances at the junction change the flow direction toward the successive shoal, like the successive bifurcation in a braided river (Schuurman, Kleinhans, et al., 2016), but also the flow direction toward the shoal itself as the tidally averaged flow circulates, that is, forming a macrocell, around the shoal (Figure 1b).
 This means that disturbances near a junction would have a larger effect on the channel-shoal interactions.
-In the field, however, these junctions (sills) are well managed as this is part of the shipping fairway, and therefore its depth is maintained by dredging activities [Verbeek et al., 1998], which means that the role of collapses is interrupted in the field.
+In the field, however, these junctions (sills) are well managed as this is part of the shipping fairway, and therefore, its depth is maintained by dredging activities (Verbeek et al., 1998), which means that the role of collapses is interrupted in the field.

-The role of the shoal margin collapses might affect the estuary differently compared to dredging and disposal activities, associated with maintaining/ deepening the main channel for navigation.
+The role of the shoal margin collapses might affect the estuary differently compared to dredging and disposal activities, associated with maintaining/deepening the main channel for navigation.
 In this study, we have not included dredging and disposal, which would affect our findings.
-Dredging activities at the toe of the Platen van Ossenisse [Drempel van Hansweert Groenewoud, 1997] might lead to deepening and increase the number of shoal margin collapses in the field.
+Dredging activities at the toe of the Platen van Ossenisse (Drempel van Hansweert; Groenewoud, 1997) might lead to deepening and increase the number of shoal margin collapses in the field.
 This is not included in our simulations.
-Analysis from disposal strategies also showed that disposal of sediment in the secondary channels takes longer to spread, because of lower sediment transport, and forms a threat for the existence of the multi-channel network [Meersschaut et al., 2004].
-Dredged volumes are 10 times larger compared to the volume of shoal margin collapses in the Western Scheldt, and we would argue, therefore, that the role of shoal margin collapses on the morphodynamics in the Western Scheldt is hardly observable.
-But this study shows that collapses do play a role in the more local, meso-scale morphology, e.g. additional channel-shoal interaction leading to more dynamics.
-It will be of interest to test what the effect of dredging and disposal is on the stability of the multi-channel network [Wang, 2015].
+Analysis from disposal strategies also showed that disposal of sediment in the secondary channels takes longer to spread, because of lower sediment transport, and forms a threat for the existence of the multichannel network (Meersschaut et al., 2004).
+Dredged volumes are 10 times larger compared to the volume of shoal margin collapses on the morphodynamics in the Western Scheldt is hardly observable.
+But this study shows that collapses do play a role in the more local, mesoscale morphology, for example, additional channel-shoal interaction leading to more dynamics.
+It will be of interest to test what the effect of dredging and disposal is on the stability of the multichannel network (Wang, 2015).

-6 Conclusions
+6. Conclusions